F5Networks/f5-telemetry-streaming/docs/avr.rst

 - AVR should be configured to send data to TS
 - The Analytics profile for HTTP or TCP should be configured and assigned to the virtual server

+To see more information on AVR, see the |analytics|.

+.. _avr-note:

 ..
-NOTE:: To see more information on AVR, see the |analytics|.
+NOTE:: It is currently not possible to configure AVR to publish data to both Telemetry Streaming and BIG-IQ concurrently.
+Additionally, if a BIG-IP is managed by a BIG-IQ, and has Statistics Collection enabled, the entire AVR configuration of the BIG-IP will be overwritten to publish only to the BIG-IQ.

+|

 Modify system logging configuration to update what gets logged by running the following commands in TMSH: